Becoming a comic means watching yourself die.—Lewis Black

 Comics seem to understand that everyone is miserable to some extent.
 By talking about it, the audience is allowed to connect with the comic and with each other.
 In essence, what drives people to the comedy clubs is the same thing that drives people to the cinema, the need for a common experience.
 Maria Bamford recounts the time where she told the story of how she accidentally killed her dog, which prompted an audience member to shout out that they accidentally sat on their pet rabbit and killed it.
 Another admits that they hugged their hamster too tightly.
-Taken individually, these stories are traumatic, but thanks to the power of a shared experience they are alleviating, if not revealing.
+Individually these stories are traumatic, but thanks to the power of a shared experience, they are alleviating if not revealing.

-These commonalities are precisely where Pollak’s documentary shines, as he uses snippets from each interview to echo certain, and significant, thoughts that these comedians hold true, e.g. comedy is a drug, comedy is an outlet, comedy is a connector.
-But what separates Pollock’s documentary from similar comparisons, is not just the sheer number of interviews, but how he uses them to build one argument for his grand design.
+These commonalities are precisely where Pollak’s documentary shines, as he uses snippets from each interview to echo certain and significant thoughts that these comedians hold true, e.g., comedy is a drug, comedy is an outlet, comedy is a connector.
+But what separates Pollock’s documentary from similar comparisons is not just the sheer number of interviews but how he uses them to build one argument for his grand design.
 Not everyone agrees with the questions Pollak offers, yet they seem to offer similar answers.

-However, these commonalities, presented in the manner that Pollak offers, also strips the answers and answerers of their individuality.
+However, these commonalities, presented in the manner Pollak offers, also strips the answers and answerers of their individuality.
 By cutting from one comic’s answer to another’s to provide confirmation, Pollak essentially chooses the answers that best fit his own personal biases.
 If Misery Loves Comedy is a stream-of-consciousness exploration of the world of comedy, then that consciousness belongs to Pollak.